tejlibre/ActionFPS-Book/glossary.md

 ## Game \(Validated\)

 Game has to have more than 2 players per team at the end.
 So don't leave the game until next map starts, or use `/mastermode 2` \(match mode\).

+## GitHub

+A platform that hosts the source code for ActionFPS Game and Portal as well as this Documentation.
+It can be used to report Issues.

 ## Hall of Fame